UML-Cyber-Security/CCDC_Practice_Infrastructure/Simulation Materials/AWS Practice Infrastructure/Scenario 1/README.md

 3. All the blueteam accounts are given NOPASSWD permissions.
 If they're wondering about the password for root... why are they not resetting it in the first place ;)

-4. When doing a `terraform destroy`, make sure you're disconnected from the WireGuard VPN.
+4. When doing a `terraform destroy`, make sure you're disconnected from the WireGuard VPN or else the state of Terraform might be corrupted and manual effort will be needed to clean up the rest.

 ## RHEL Notes